QuantEcon/lecture-source-py/source/rst/perm_income_cons.rst

     def income_consumption_debt_series(A, C, G, μ_0, Σ_0, T=150, npaths=25):
         """
         This function takes initial conditions (μ_0, Σ_0) and uses the LinearStateSpace class from QuantEcon to  simulate an economy npaths times for T periods.
 It then uses that information to generate some graphs related to the discussion below.
         """
-        LSS = qe.LinearStateSpace(A, C, G, mu_0=μ_0, Sigma_0=Σ_0)
+        lss = qe.LinearStateSpace(A, C, G, mu_0=μ_0, Sigma_0=Σ_0)

         # Simulation/Moment Parameters
-        moment_generator = LSS.moment_sequence()
+        moment_generator = lss.moment_sequence()

         # Simulate various paths
         bsim = np.empty((npaths, T))